-We draw attention to Note 3 and Note 25 to the separate financial statements, which describe the current situation in Ukraine in connection with the military aggression of the Russian Federation against Ukraine which started on 24 February 2022 and currently continues with unpredictable consequences.
-As stated in Note 3, these events or conditions, along with other matters as set forth in Note 25, indicate that a material uncertainty exists that may cast significant doubt on the Bank's ability to continue as a going concern.
+We draw attention to Note 3 and Note 24 to the consolidated financial statements, which describe the current situation in Ukraine in connection with the military aggression of the Russian Federation against Ukraine which started on 24 February 2022 and currently continues with unpredictable consequences.
+As stated in Note 3, these events or conditions, along with other matters as set forth in Note 24, indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.